massun-onibakuchi/Instant-Dex/README.md

 `npm install `

 ## Typechain
-If you want to create Typechain artifacts for ethers v5,run:
+If you want to create Typechain artifacts for ethers v5, run:

 `npm run typechain`